NATURE OF WORK

 Skills in various recreational activities.

-DESIRABLE EXPERIENCE AND TRAINING
+REQUIRED EXPERIENCE AND TRAINING

 Successful completion of job related tests.
 College level course work in recreation, education or physical education; six (6) motnhs experience in supervising team and individual sports and other recreational activities desired.